Bernard Montgomery: Early life

 Montgomery was born in Kennington, Surrey, in 1887, the fourth child of nine, to a Church of Ireland priest, Henry Montgomery, and his wife Maud (née Farrar).
 The Montgomerys, an Ulster Scots 'Ascendancy' gentry family, were the County Donegal branch of the Clan Montgomery.
 Henry Montgomery, at that time Vicar of St Mark's Church, Kennington, was the second son of Sir Robert Montgomery, a native of Inishowen in County Donegal in the north-west of Ulster, and a noted colonial administrator in British India.
 Sir Robert died a month after his grandson's birth.
 He was probably a descendant of Colonel Alexander Montgomery.
-Bernard's mother, Maud, was the daughter of Frederic William Farrar, the famous preacher, and was 18 years younger than her husband.
+Bernard's mother, Maud, was the daughter of Frederic William Farrar, the famous children's novelist and preacher, and was 18 years younger than her husband.